grycap/scar/docs/source/batch.rst

 You can also set the number of nodes and the index of the main node.
 Please take into account that the index of the main node starts from 0 up to the number of nodes -1.

-We included two examples of MPI jobs that can be executed as multinode parallel jobs.
+We included an `example <https://github.com/grycap/scar/tree/master/examples/mpi>`_ of MPI job that can be executed as multinode parallel job, showing a hello world from each CPU/node available for execution.
-The first one, architrave, allows the execution of a commercial MPI application on AWS.
-The second example, mpi, is just a hello world from each CPU/node available for execution.
 Both work in Amazon Lambda and Batch single node, you can use the included configuration files as a starting point.
-For more details, please check the README.md that comes with each example.
+For more details, please check the README.md that comes with the example.